Urobotos/Sandworm/CONTRIBUTING.md

 git push origin feature-name
 ```
 ### 6️⃣ Create a Pull Request (PR)
-- Go to the original repository.
+- Go to the **Urobotos/Sandworm** repository.
 - Click on "Pull Requests".
 - Click "New pull request".
 - Select your fork and branch.
 - Write a short description of your changes and submit the PR.

 🎉 Your contribution will be reviewed!
-Thanks for making the project better! 🚀
+Thanks for making the Urobotos project better! 🚀